-- Make sure your pool filter is running long enough during the day, at least 8 to 9 hours.
+- Make sure your pool filter runs long enough during the day, at least 8 to 9 hours.

 - Check your water circulation.
-Make sure your valves are working properly and your skimmer basket and pool pump aren’t clogged up.
+Ensure your valves are working correctly and your skimmer basket and pool pump aren’t clogged up.

 - Test your pool water to check your water chemistry.
-Make sure pH, alkalinity, cyanuric acid (CYA), calcium hardness, chlorine levels, and phosphate levels are all within range.
-If they aren’t, head over to my chemistry guide for some tips on getting your balance back in order.
+Ensure pH, alkalinity, cyanuric acid (CYA), calcium hardness, chlorine levels, and phosphate levels are all within range.
+If they aren’t, head over to my chemistry guide for tips on getting your balance back in order.

 - If all else fails, it’s probably time to drain your pool and add fresh water.

-- Don’t be afraid of your TDS levels, a lot of them occur naturally and good dissolved solids help you sanitize your pool.
+- Don’t be afraid of your TDS levels; many of them occur naturally, and good dissolved solids help you sanitize your pool.